-There you are, stuck in traffic on one of those misty mornings on your way to an eight hour shift at the Great Eats Deli, and the eats, truth be told, ain’t so great.
+There you are, stuck in traffic on one of those misty mornings on your way to an eight hour shift at the Great Eats Deli, and truth be told, the eats ain’t so great.
 But it’s a living, right?
 And you’ve got twenty bucks and change in your wallet.
 Maybe it’s not sandwiches you slap together; it’s car parts, or marriages.
 Whatever.
-It’s a road you feel stuck on, and you see a hole in the traffic and you wonder if you can disappear into it, end up somewhere else, somewhere free of it all.
+It’s a road you’re stuck on.
+Over in the next lane there’s a hole in the traffic, and you wonder: can I disappear into it, end up somewhere else, somewhere free from it all?
 So you angle the bumper in, let the gray fuzz envelope you, and you lean into the steering wheel letting out a semblance of a howl.
 You’re moving, man, and you don’t know where you’re going but you’re full up with the skin crawling, heart pounding, sweaty stuff.
 You’re sick of it; sick of living small.
 You punch the gas, the mists part, and there, crouched at the side of a long empty road trembling for a ride, is Panic.

 Your shoulders slump.
 You slow down, pull over, and let it in.